scikit-beam/scikit-beam/doc/development/codeguide.rst

 allow them to opt-in to take advantage of Unicode output when appropriate.
-Therefore, there is a global configuration option, ``scikit-beam.conf.unicode_output`` to enable Unicode output of values, set to `False` by default.
+Therefore, there is a global configuration option, ``scikit-beam.conf.unicode_output`` to enable Unicode output of values, set to :obj:`False` by default.

 The following conventions should be used for classes that define the standard string conversion methods (``__str__``, ``__repr__``, ``__unicode__``, ``__bytes__``, and ``__format__``).
-In the bullets below, the phrase "unicode instance" is used to refer to `unicode` on Python 2 and `str` on Python 3.
-The phrase "bytes instance" is used to refer to `str` on Python 2 and `bytes` on Python 3.
+In the bullets below, the phrase "unicode instance" is used to refer to :class:`unicode` on Python 2 and :class:`str` on Python 3.
+The phrase "bytes instance" is used to refer to :class:`str` on Python 2 and :class:`bytes` on Python 3.

 - ``__repr__``: Return a "unicode instance" (for historical reasons, could also be a "bytes instance" on Python 2, though not preferred)